Documenting data

 An ELN is a digital replacement for paper lab notebooks, and is indispensible in case of valorisation potential to avoid discussions about ownership and to meet contractual obligations when performing research in collaboration with third parties.

 Obsidian is a personal knowledgebase and note-taking application that operates on Markdown files.
-It can be installed from the Obsidian website, but is not supported by Ghent University IT.
+It can be installed from the Obsidian website, but is not supported by the University Services - ICT.

 Surveys and interviews